 Useful Chinese Phrases

 Chinese is a very difficult language to learn.
-There are up to 9 different tones a spoken sound can have, resulting in 9 words with completely different meaning.
+There are five different tones a spoken sound can have, resulting in five words with completely different meanings.
 For example, depending on what tone you say the sound “mah”, the resultant word could be either “mother” or “horse” (or another meaning).
-There is a reason Chinese sounds so musical (often cacophonous)…
+That is a reason Chinese sounds so musical and often cacophonous.

 That all said, here are a few phrases that may come in handy (ask a Chinese friend how to say them correctly, because I don’t know the proper tone for them):